tlswg/draft-ietf-tls-ech-keylogfile/draft-ietf-tls-ech-keylogfile.md

 Implementers MUST take measures to prevent unauthorized access to the SSLKEYLOGFILE text file.

-According to SSLKEYLOGFILE specification {{!I-D.ietf-tls-keylogfile}}, this extension is intended for use in systems where TLS only protects test data.
-While the access this information provides to TLS connections can be useful for diagnosing problems during development, this mechanism MUST NOT be used in a production environment.
-To minimize risks of accidentally enabling this mechanism in production environments implementers SHOULD provide relevant compile-time controls.
+As per the SSLKEYLOGFILE specification {{!I-D.ietf-tls-keylogfile}}, this extension is intended for use in environments where TLS protects only test data.
+While the access it provides to TLS connections can be valuable for debugging during development, this mechanism MUST NOT be used in production environments.
+To minimize the risk of accidental activation in production, implementers SHOULD incorporate appropriate compile-time controls.

 # IANA Considerations